RunestoneInteractive/RunestoneServer/everyday/2013/02/1_primes.rst

 .. fillintheblank:: primefact_1
    :correct: 2, 5, 7, 11
+   :blankid: pf1blank

-   The prime factors of 770 are ___ .
+   The prime factors of 770 are :textfield:`pf1blank::mini` .
 Show your answer as x, y, z

 Ok, now lets turn what we've learned by working these examples into a Python function.
 For our first attempt we will use two functions.
 The first function called ``get_prime_factors`` will keep track of the list of factors as well as the current number, N, we need to divide.
 The second function ``get_next_prime_factor`` will try to find the next prime number that divides N.  Lets do the ``get next prime factor`` first.